 Aquilino Cancer Center

-Shady Grove Cancer Center was a vision of Adventist HealthCare and a number of significant donors, specifically Michael Aquilino, to construct a state-of-the-art cancer treatment center in Montgomery County.
-Located in a Special Protection Area (SPA), the 50,000-square-foot, three-story building will offer a full range of clinical services including diagnostics, surgery, radiation, chemotherapy, pain management, clinical trials, support groups, and complementary alternative medicine.
+Located in a Special Protection Area (SPA), the 50,000 sq. ft., the three-story building offers R&D facilities and a full range of clinical services including diagnostics, surgery, radiation, chemotherapy, pain management, clinical trials, support groups, and complementary alternative medicine.
 As a part of the Shady Grove Life Sciences Center and the Great Seneca Science Corridor, collaboration between physicians at the Center and local and national research organizations will offer patients a broader sense of cutting-edge medical treatments.
-The delivery schedule was constrained due to requirements stated in certain grants and public funding.